This story was originally published in Legal Council’s 2019 Annual Report.

 “When I found Legal Council, I had no idea there was so much help available out here,” Chancelor said.

 Legal Council has partnerships with over a dozen clinics and social service agencies across Chicagoland, six of which are specific to HIV legal services: CARE program at Mercy Hospital, TPAN, CORE Center, and three Howard Brown Health locations.
-When the medical or social services staff finds a patient is facing problems like food insecurity or health coverage termination, they connect the patient to our legal staff onsite.
-Then, our legal experts can get to work in resolving the issue.
+When the medical or social services staff finds a patient is facing problems such as food insecurity or health coverage termination, they connect the patient to our legal staff onsite.
+Then our legal experts can get to work in resolving the issue.

 “When someone can’t afford their medication, that’s a legal issue.
 When someone’s health coverage is wrongfully terminated, that’s a legal issue.
-These are all problems that affect someone’s health, well-being, and ability to reach their full potential,” said Senior Director of Program Services Ruth Edwards.
+These are all problems that affect someone’s health, well-being, and ability to reach their full potential,” said Ruth Edwards, Legal Council’s Senior Director of Program Services .